“Nobody Died At Sandy Hook”

 I saw a male was running from the front of the building to the side.
 I observed a white, adult male running toward me screaming.
 I ran down the outside of the chain link fence toward the male.
 The male had an object in his right hand and was screaming.
 My pistol was drawn and I pointed it at the male and yelled for him to get on the ground.
 The male continued to run at me and several more times I ordered him to the ground, which he eventually did.
 The male said his child was in the school and there was shooting.
 (Source: Book 6, 00260187.pdf)

-McGowan never said “he’s comin’ at me down Crestwood”.
-What he actually said was “Yea we got him… they’re coming at me down Creswood” (Source: Book 4, 00184096.pdf).
-He’s referring to other officers.
+McGowan never said, “he’s comin’ at me down Crestwood.”
+What he actually said was, “Yea we got him… they’re coming at me down Crestwood”—referring to other officers arriving on the scene.
+(Book 4, 00184096.pdf)

-As mentioned in Chapter Twelve, Manfredonia was briefly detained, interviewed, and then released shortly thereafter.
+As covered in Chapter Twelve, Manfredonia was briefly detained, interviewed, and released.
+Nothing mysterious here.
+Just a frantic parent in a chaotic situation.

 “‘Two unidentified nuns’ are photographed by journalist Don Emmert, apparently departing the crime scene at Sandy Hook Elementary.
 One of the individuals has what appears to be official identification around her/his neck.” pg.
 259

 Her/his?
 Yikes.
-These are clearly older women, unless Tracy is trying to shade a couple of nuns… which would be pretty low, even by denier standards.
+These are clearly older women, unless Tracy is attempting to shade a couple of nuns—which would be impressively low, even by denier standards.

-I’ve discussed the nuns already in Chapter Five.
-I think it took somewhere around five to ten minutes worth of work for me to identify the “unidentified” nun seen wearing a badge, and she is the “religious coordinator” at the nearby St. Rose of Lima School.
-The badge is her employee identification.
+I’ve already covered this in Chapter Five, but to recap: it took maybe five or ten minutes of research to identify the “unidentified” nun wearing a badge.
+She’s the religious coordinator at nearby St. Rose of Lima School, and the badge is her employee ID.
 You can even see the school’s crest on it.

 “11:23AM Reuters’ Deputy Social Media Editor Matthew Keys reports police have told ABC News that two gunman are involved in the elementary school shooting.” pg.
 260